axonivy/angular-demo/README.md

 ## Development
 The backend can be developed with the Axon.ivy Designer.
 To access the provided REST services while developing the ivy Designer needs to be started and running on Port 8081.

 The frontend in the spa/ folder can be developed with any IDE/Editor suited for TypeScript development (e.g. VS Code).
-Run following command in the spa/ folder to start the development server (proxies Request to http://localhost:4200/ivy/ to http://localhost:8081/ivy/):
+Run following command in the spa/ folder to start the development server (proxies requests to http://localhost:4200/ivy/ to http://localhost:8081/ivy/):

     npm start